banramlo/banramlo.github.io/_posts/2021-04-17-Approximation algorithm(11).md

 However, $x_e$ for edges in category 2, 6 should be $0$ because $\sum\limits_{e \in \delta(A \cap B)} x_e$ $+$ $\sum\limits_{e \in \delta(A \cup B)} x_e$ $=$ $\sum\limits_{e \in \delta(A)} x_e$ $+$ $\sum\limits_{e \in \delta(B)} x_e$ and $0 \le x_e \le 1$.
 Then, we can know that $\delta(A \cap B)$, $\delta(A \cup B)$ and $\delta(A)$, $\delta(B)$ should have the same set of edges.
 As a result, $\chi_{\delta(A \cap B)} + \chi_{\delta(A \cup B)}$ $=$ $\chi_{\delta(A)} + \chi_{\delta(B)}$.

 Simillarly, both $A - B$, $B - A$ are tight and $\chi_{\delta(A - B)} + \chi_{\delta(B - A)}$ $=$ $\chi_A + \chi_B$ should be hold in the second case.

+Now, let's define the solution of LP as $x$,

 {: .box-note}
 **Reference** David P. Williamson and David B. Shmoys, The Design of Approximation Algorithms.